Incidents

 Connection Time To Connect Time to connect is greater than SLA threshold defined in <Zone> Zone

-Infrastructure Service Availability AP service is affected due to high number of AP reboots.
-AP Group/Zone
+Infrastructure Service Availability AP service is affected due to a high number of AP reboots AP Group/Zone

-Infrastructure Service Availability AP service is affected due to high number of AP reboots AP
+Infrastructure Service Availability AP service is affected due to a high number of AP reboots AP

 Infrastructure VLAN Mismatch VLAN mismatch found in <Scope> Switch Group